zhangty019/HighDensity_ToolpathGene4CFRTP/README.md

 ## Usage

+The installation steps are the same as those for [[S3-Slcier]](https://github.com/zhangty019/S3_DeformFDM).

 - Step 0: Click Button "0.
 Layer Offset" -> Conduct the offset of the curved layers;
 - Step 1: Click Button "1.
-Read Data" Read the curved layers;
+Read Data" -> Read the curved layers;
 - Step 2: Click Button "2.
-Direction Field Optimization" Optimize the 2RoSy direction field;
+Direction Field Optimization" -> Optimize the 2RoSy direction field;
 - Step 3: Click Button "3.
-Strip Pattern Generation" Generate strip pattern;
+Strip Pattern Generation" -> Generate strip pattern;
 - Step 4: Click Button "4.
-Strip Toolpath Generation" Extract toolpath from strip;
+Strip Toolpath Generation" -> Extract toolpath from strip;
 - Step 5: Click Button "5.
-Post-processing for Toolpath" Post-processing;
+Post-processing for Toolpath" -> Improve the continuity and smoothness of the toolpath;
 - Step 6: Change the value of "Show Edge" to check the printing simulation of the CCF;

 ---